UoB-COMSM0166/2025-group-7/README.md

   **Architectural Design**:

   - `AIController` is initiated in `GameState`, and receives the player tank's location, pickup status, and pathfinding.
   - `Tank` controls the state of the tank.

   **Gameplay Design**:

   - `AIController` decides the firing rate, and turn speed depending on the difficulty level set in `GameState`.
   - `AIController` passes the object it wants to find (player or pickups) to `Gamestate`'s `pathFinder()` method.
   - `AIController` recalculates the path when stuck.
   - `AIController` changes its target depending on the situation.
 If health is low, it may decide to find a healthbox to pick up instead of following the player.
   - Depending on the tank's weapon type, the AI decides the distance to engage with or attack the player tank.

 This design aims for an engaging game play, with AI tanks being able to react to different situations until the player tank is defeated.

 ### Implementation

-- 15% ~750 words

-- Describe implementation of your game, in particular highlighting the three areas of challenge in developing your game.

-(current word count: 895)
+(current word count: 750)

-As we were nearing the implementation stage of the process we were unsure of how to translate our design into a working game.
-We decided to implement our own ideas separately to become more familiar with JavaScript and the tools that are available to us.
+Initially we decided to implement our own ideas separately to become more familiar with JavaScript and the tools that are available to us.
 We each had different approaches, with some members being interested in learning more about the p5play library, and others opting for a lower-level approach.
-After this exercise, we discussed our unique implementations, identifying commonalities and differences and using this to further inform our design.
+After this exercise, we discussed our implementations, identifying commonalities and differences, using this to further inform our design.

 There are multiple aspects of our game that we prioritised more as our implementation progressed.
-For example, our initial UML diagram does not include single-player mode, as we focused on the design and implementation of multiplayer mode at this stage.
-This was not ideal as we had identified it as a challenge from the beginning of the process and it is a complex part of the game.
-However, implementing multiple tanks/players from the beginning made it less cumbersome to integrate the code for AI enemy tank behaviour later on.
+For example, our initial UML diagram does not include single-player mode, as we focused on the design and implementation of multiplayer mode at that stage.
+This was not ideal due to its complexity, but implementing multiple tanks/players from the beginning made it less cumbersome to integrate the code for AI enemy tank behaviour.
 We also began to consider the game menu and instructions later on in our implementation.
-This was effective for our process as when we felt the game was at a playable state we could focus on features that would make the game more intuitive and usable.

-Over the course of implementation several pickups were developed which enrich the game and allow for different playing styles and tactics:
+Over the course of implementation several pickups were developed which allow for different playing styles and tactics:

 | Name | Image | Description |
 | :----------------------: | :--------------------------: | ------------------- |